DataDog/integrations-core/snmp/README.md

 #### Use your own MIB

-To use your own MIB with the Datadog Agent, convert it to the PySNMP format.
+To use your own MIB with the Datadog Agent, convert it to the [PySNMP][14] format.
 This can be done using the `build-pysnmp-mibs` script that ships with PySNMP < 4.3. `mibdump.py` replaces `build-pysnmp-mib` which was made obsolete in [PySNMP 4.3+][5].

 Since Datadog Agent version 5.14, the Agent's PySNMP dependency has been upgraded from version 4.25 to 4.3.5 (refer to the [changelog][6]).
 This means that the `build-pysnmp-mib` which shipped with the Agent from version 5.13.x and earlier has also been replaced with `mibdump.py`.

-To find the location of `mibdump.py`, run:
+In Linux, find the location of `mibdump.py`, run:

 ```
 $ find /opt/datadog-agent/ -type f -name build-pysnmp-mib.py -o -name mibdump.py